nycslav/pantastour/assignments.md

 # PantasTour Development Workload and File Ownership

+## GitHub Branching Guidelines

+The team will use `main` for stable releases and `develop` for integrating completed features.
+Each member will create a temporary branch from `develop` for their assigned task.

+Branch names must describe the work being performed:

+- `feature/<feature-name>` for new features
+- `fix/<issue-name>` for bug fixes
+- `docs/<document-name>` for documentation
+- `test/<feature-name>` for test-related work
+- `chore/<task-name>` for configuration and maintenance

+Examples include `feature/authentication`, `feature/bucket-list`, and `fix/check-in-distance`.

+After completing a task, the member must open a pull request into `develop`.
+At least one other member should review the changes.
+Once the pull request is approved and merged, the temporary branch should be deleted.
+Direct pushes to `main` should not be allowed.

 ## 1. Purpose

 This document divides the development of PantasTour evenly among three team members based on the product requirements.
 Each member owns a complete group of features across the mobile application, backend API, database, and tests.